ATCode83/mathacarta-github/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md).
 Bug reports and focused pull requests are welcome.
 Please describe your browser version and reproduction steps, and remove personal or confidential information.

 ## License

+MathaCarta's original code is available under the MIT License.
+Copyright © 2026 Avery Carr.

+The MIT License permits use, modification, distribution, and commercial reuse provided that the copyright and license notices are preserved.
-Original MathaCarta code is copyright © 2026 Avery Carr.
-All rights reserved.
-See LICENSE for terms.
-Third-party components retain their respective licenses.
+Bundled third-party components retain their respective licenses.

 MathaCarta is an independent project, not endorsed by arXiv or Mozilla.